 Through shareable content, brands can interact with consumers and always stay relevant.
 Such content marketing for FMCG brands acts as word-of-mouth promotion.

 For example, recently, Doritos India engaged with Instagram users in a hilarious way.
-The brand encouraged its followers to find a disruption moment around them and capture it with a Doritos pack using #blameitonthecrunch.
+The brand encouraged its followers to post a photo with Doritos pack using #BlameItOnTheCrunch.

 9. Run digital campaigns in regional languages